 The program aimed to serve as a stimulus for local car manufacturers.
 However, only about 49% of the new cars bought were products in the United States.

 On the other hand, the National Bureau of Economic Research is of the view that the program had modest positive effects.
-It is also of the view that the positive effects were short-lived because most of the transactions it incited would have occurred naturally after some time.
+It is also of the view that the positive effects were short-lived because most of the transactions it incited would have occurred naturally after some time, as people often sell their old car for cash anyways.
 According to studies by Edmunds, cash for clunkers incited 125,000 net vehicle procurements.
 Put together, this figure costs taxpayers about $24,000 an average for each transaction.

 The idea of a scrappage program and the nickname “cash for clunkers” first became popular through the op-ed piece by economist, Alan Blinder in The New York Times of July 2008.
 According to Blinder, the effect of cash for clunkers includes:

 - Reducing inequality in the economy